What To Wear in Europe • Ultimate Packing List for Europe

 Finally, don’t forget to pack some athletic clothes for a European trip!
 There are many amazing adventures and outdoor activities to enjoy around the region.
 We’ve spent months hiking and skiing in the Alps.
 It would be a shame to miss out on an experience.

-Generally, most people visit Europe in the summer, so come prepared for warm, if not hot, temperatures.
-Below we share the staples and make some recommendations on our personal favorites.
-Please consider this a guideline as we recommend everyone dress and pack to match their style.
+Most people visit Europe in the summer, so come prepared for warm, if not hot, temperatures.
+Below, we share the staples and make some recommendations on our personal favorites.
+Please consider this a guideline, as we recommend everyone dress and pack to match their style.

 T-Shirt or V Neck

 A classic tee will never go out of style.
 We suggest sticking with solid colors like black, white, or grey.
-We recommend you keep it simple when it comes to tees.
-Our favorite color is a light heather grey as it’s easy to stain white.
-We love the quality and ease of ordering from Bombas if you’re after a classic cotton tee.
+We recommend keeping it simple when it comes to tees.
+Our favorite color is light heather grey, as it’s easy to stain white.
+A classic cotton tee is always reliable and affordable.

-However, a merino wool shirt is a worthy investment and one of the best pieces of travel clothes.
-Wools shirts stay fresh longer and do an excellent job at temperature management.
-I’ve tested a lot of wool shirts out, and my favorite for travel so far is from Unbound Merino.
+However, a wool shirt is a worthy investment and one of the best pieces of travel clothing.
+Wool shirts stay fresh longer and do an excellent job of temperature management.
+Our favorite wool shirts are from Unbound Merino and Western Rise.

 Travel Shorts